near/threshold-signatures/docs/benches/model.md

 If interested only in the advanced benchmarking technique, please skip to section [Advanced Technique](#advanced-technique)

+*Note: the triple generation for OT based ECDSA generates two triples, enough for the secure computation of one single presignature and thus one single signature.*

 ## Naive Technique

 A quick solution to benchmark our schemes is to run the entire protocol for all the participant (side-by-side) and analyse the results.